mehmetyagci/Would-You-Rather/README.md

 ## Usage

-- Home Page
+- Home
   - shows polls divided in 2 sections, answered and unanswered
-- Create Poll
+- Create Question
   - is used to submit new polls
 - Poll Details View
   - is used to answer a poll or to view responses of all users/ statistics for a question